---

 title: "Position and Layer the Teaser and Popup"

-description: "Adjust the vertical offset and Z-Index of the Teaser and Popup components so they sit in the right place — and at the right depth — on your storefront."
+description: "Adjust the vertical offset, Z-Index, and mobile sizing of the Teaser and Popup components so they sit in the right place — and at the right size — on your storefront."

 ---